 The living situation for Nebraska parents can change at the drop of a dime.
 One parent might be offered a job out of state or may simply need to move to another school district.
 Alternatively, children’s needs will change over time as they grow and get involved in activities and sports.
 When life changes occur and create a conflict with the child custody order, it is quite often time for a child custody modification to be discussed.

 Contact Our Firm

-The Law Offices of Johnson & Pekny, LLC helps parents in Omaha and Plattsmouth with all of the issues that develop in child custody disputes.
+The Law Offices of Johnson & Pekny, LLC helps parents in Omaha, Plattsmouth and Blair with all of the issues that develop in child custody disputes.
 If you need help with a new or modified child custody arrangement, contact our offices in Omaha (402) 298-8288.